ShaunCurtis/Blazr.Demo.Components/src/Components/Blazr.BaseComponents/readme.md

     }
 ```

-The rest of the code is the same as implemented in `ComponentBase`.
+The rest of the code replicates that implemented in `ComponentBase`.

-`RenderAsync` renders the component immediately.
-It works by calling `StateHasChanged` and then yielding by calling `await Task.Yield()`.
-This frees the UI Synchronisation Context: the Renderer services it's queue and renders the component.
+`RenderAsync` is an additional method that renders the component immediately.
+It works by calling `StateHasChanged` and immediately yielding by calling `await Task.Yield()`.
+The caller yields back to the Render and  frees the UI Synchronisation Context: the Renderer services it's queue and renders the component.

 ```csharp